Skip to main content

 Metabotropic receptors

-All dopamine and noradrenaline receptors are metabotropic.
+All dopamine and norepinephrine receptors are metabotropic.

-Fundamental to this Siegelbaum, Clapham, Marker (2021): Modulation of Synaptic Transmission and Neuronal Excitability: Second Messengers.
+For a fundamental discussion of this topic, see Siegelbaum, Clapham, Marker (2021): “Modulation of Synaptic Transmission and Neuronal Excitability: Second Messengers.”
 In: Kandel, Koester, Mack, Siegelbaum (2021): Principles of Neuronal Science.

 Excitatory and inhibitory receptors.